w4rner/cmsc-239-project-2/readme.md

 - We will be grading by looking at web pages, so you absolutely must have a working web page on the internet for us to look at.

-- In to the project-2 folder on svn you will turn in a short txt file that says: the url of web page, the url of your code (again if your code is private you must add the course staff to the repo), and a short description of who did what in your project.
+- In the p2 folder on svn you will turn in a short txt file that says: the url of web page, the url of your code (again if your code is private you must add the course staff to the repo), and a short description of who did what in your project.

 ## Logistics